grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react/angular-react.md

 # Migrate from AngularJS to React

 If you want to migrate a plugin to Grafana's React-based plugin platform, then we recommend that you release it under a new major version.
-Consider keeping a release branch for the previous version to be able to roll out patch releases for versions prior to Grafana 7.

 While there's no standard migration path from an Angular plugin to the new React platform, we’ve learned that one of the easiest ways to migrate is to: